polterguy/lizzie/docs/introduction.md

 upon which class you are binding it towards.
 So you can completely change what your code does, by simply choosing to bind it to something else, which of course is extremely powerful once you realize its advantages.
-This trait also makes Lizzie pathetically easy to learn.
+This trait also makes Lizzie very easy to learn.
 In fact, the entire reference documentation for the language, which is this page, is not more than roughly 10 pages if you choose to print it out.
-These 10 pages are _everything_ you need to learn in order to master Lizzie!
+These 10 pages are _everything_ you need to learn in order to master Lizzie.

 ## Pre-defined Lizzie functions

 Lizzie contains many pre-defined functions for different use cases, which you can choose to use.
-In fact, if you want to have complete control over which _"keywords"_ your Lizzie code has access to, you can control this, through a slightly more manual process, resembling the example below.
+In fact, if you want to have complete control over what _"keywords"_ your Lizzie code has access to, you can control this, through a slightly more manual process, resembling the example below.